kaushalSTC/rnative-workspace/PUBLISHING_GUIDE.md

 # Make sure you're logged in to the correct account
 npm whoami

-# And have access to the @kaushalrathour scope
+# And have access to the @kaushalstc scope
 # Or use public access (already configured)
 ```